I think you’ll agree with me when I say:

 The only real complaint with the ChefAlarm is that programming it can still be a little confusing (we suggest reading the manual even though we know you won’t).
 Otherwise if you only need to measure your pit or a single piece of meat the ChefAlarm is a fantastic choice.

-For getting an instant read – ThermoWorks Super-Fast Thermapen
+Best instant read thermometer – ThermoWorks Super-Fast Thermapen

 While our above picks do a fantastic job of monitoring your pit and meat temperature, this is more important for larger cuts like brisket, pork butts and turkey.
-When you need to quickly measure the temperature of burgers, fish or chicken the ThermoWorks Thermapen works wonders.
+When you need to quickly measure the temperature of burgers, fish, chicken or ribs the ThermoWorks Thermapen works wonders.

 While currently going for just under $100 on the ThermoWorks website, you might be asking yourself why we even included this on our list of best smoker thermometers.

-The short answer is that the Thermapen excels in all the areas the Maverick and Thermopro do not.
+The short answer is that the Thermapen excels in all the areas the other thermometers we’ve covered do not.

 - Measure meat temperature precisely in under 2 seconds.